“This’ll Be The Day” *

 On entering there’s some 50s memorabilia such as a Coke machine, jukebox and tables from a diner.
 Opposite is a small room where a 20 minute film plays giving some background.
 Having now seen this, I think it helps enormously to have visited the Studios first.
 Both Kenneth and David are in the film and it fleshes out some of the story.

-Into the Museum and it’s a medium sized room with exhibits around the walls detailing Norman and Vi’s career.
+Into the Museum, which is a medium sized room, there are exhibits around the walls detailing Norman and Vi’s career.
 The focus is of course on them and not Buddy Holly.
 The fact is that Buddy only worked with Norman for two years and the latter’s career lasted a lot longer than that.
 But it’s interesting to find out more about the man who helped develop Buddy Holly.
 The exhibits are well laid out and documented.
 Post-Holly, it’s clear Petty never matched or surpassed his triumphs with Buddy.

 However it’s also important not to overlook how successful Norman and Vi were before the Buddy years.
 It was the money he made in the Trio that allowed Norman to buy out his father from his garage business for $140,000, and to then build his own recording studio on the site.
 Which he did himself, being an accomplished engineer as well as musician.